en_USEnglish

 Controlling the quality of deliverables is another crucial task in ensuring project success.
 As project manager, you need to ensure that all project deliverables meet defined quality standards.
 This involves setting up quality control processes, carrying out regular checks and taking the necessary corrective action in the event of non-compliance.

-During the course of a project, you may come across deviations from the objectives initially set.
-As a project manager, you need to be able to readjust the project in the light of these deviations, modifying objectives, deadlines or resources if necessary.
-This requires regular assessment of project progress, as well as the ability to make informed decisions to keep the project on track.
+During the course of a project, it's possible that deviations from the initially set objectives may occur.
+As a project manager, you must be able to readjust the project based on these deviations, modifying objectives, deadlines, or resources as necessary.
+This requires regular assessment of project progress and the ability to make informed decisions to keep the project on track.

 Risk and problem management

-Risk and problem management is an integral part of project management.
-As a project manager, you need to be able to identify potential risks and problems that may arise during project execution, assess them and put in place preventive measures to mitigate them.
-What's more, you need to be prepared to deal with any problems that arise, and to take the necessary steps to resolve them.
+Risk and issue management is an integral part of project management.
+As a project manager, you must be able to identify potential risks and issues that may arise during project execution, assess them, and implement preventive measures to mitigate them.
+Additionally, you must be prepared to address any issues that arise and take the necessary steps to resolve them.

 Assessing results against expectations

-Once the project has been completed, it's important to evaluate the results achieved against initial expectations.
-As project manager, you need to analyze whether objectives have been achieved, whether deliverables meet quality standards, and whether stakeholders are satisfied with the end result.
-This evaluation enables you to capitalize on project successes and identify lessons learned for future projects.
+Once a project is completed, it's important to evaluate the results against your initial expectations.
+As a project manager, you must analyze whether the objectives were achieved, whether the deliverables met quality standards, and whether stakeholders were satisfied with the final result.
+This evaluation allows you to capitalize on the project's successes and identify lessons learned for future projects.

 Change management